-There are actually two sports betting bills being debated in the state legislature, and that has been part of the holdup.
+There are a few sports betting bills that could be debated in the state legislature, and that has been part of the holdup.
 Deciding which group will be put in charge of regulating or overseeing the new industry is a major hurdle.

 Ohio is looking to join several states in the Midwest portion of the US that have recently legalized sports betting.
 Ohio has a large number of professional sports teams that would drive the industry when it is eventually legalized.

 Both retail and online sports betting is expected to be offered in Ohio, but most of the final details have not yet been revealed.
-It is expected that Ohio sports betting will launch at some point in 2021, but that date could be pushed back again.
+There is still anticipation that Ohio sports betting could launch at some point in 2022.

 It is expected that Ohio sports betting will feature both retail and online sportsbooks.
 Both of those betting options were included in the most recent bill that was proposed, and that would be the best way for Ohio to become a real factor in the industry.

-There are close to 10 casinos currently in operation in Ohio, and those properties would have the ability to offer retail sports betting.
+There are close to 10 Ohio casinos currently in operation, and those properties would have the ability to offer retail sports betting.
 It’s unclear if these properties would be required to partner with a sports betting operator or if they could launch sports betting on their own.